miketaylr/user-agent-reduction/.github/ISSUE_TEMPLATE/bug-feedback.md

 A clear and concise description of what the issue is.

 **Environment:**
- - Chrome Version: [obtained from About->About Google Chrome]
+ - Chrome Version: [obtained from chrome://version]
  - OS: [e.g. iOS]
  - Sites, if applicable: [e.g. youtube.com]